 The best solution for eating out: Buffet

 How it works: You pay something like 3-7R$ (1-2€) per 100g of food.
-While entering the restaurant you get a card or piece of paper that will track how much you ate.
-Take a plate and fill it with whatever you like, then put your plate on the scales and hand your card to the person that weighs your food.
+While entering the restaurant you get a card or piece of paper that will track how much you eat.
+Take a plate and fill it with whatever you like, then put your plate on the scale and hand your card to the person that weighs your food.
 You will then get a receipt.
 Enjoy your food and pay at the cashier desk when you exit.